HEAR INSTRUMENTS!.

-The following are suggestions for classroom activities relating to our assemblies and workshops.
-Unless otherwise indicated, these can be done as either preparatory or follow-up activities.
+The following are suggestions for classroom activities relating to our programs.
+It is preferable to do these as follow-up activities after the programs.

 (See also “Instrument Photos & Descriptions”)